 For most Christmases while I was in middle and high school, my grandma drove across town to our house before 7 am.
-As a family of morning people, we gathered around the brightly lit tree in our family room and started opening presents first thing, usually before the sun rose.
+As a family of morning people, we gathered around the brightly lit tree in our family room and started opening presents first thing, often before the sun rose.

 Grandma always tucked three large tins underneath the tree as soon as she arrived, along with a few smaller gift bags and envelopes.
 My brother and I waited impatiently until we could crack open the tin with our names on it… Because we already knew what hid inside!